FREE delivery on all orders over £35 │ Same day despatch on orders before 8pm Mon-Fri

 Peppermint tea has a host of benefits.
 As well as being a natural digestive aid – great for morning-after stomach ache - peppermint tea is wonderfully reviving.
 It might help freshen up that sandpaper mouth, too!

-Our Pure Peppermint tea is organic, fresh and vibrant.
+Our Three Mint Medley tea is organic, fresh and vibrant.

 Best tea for: upset stomach and freshening up!